The key to philodendron esmeraldense care is to give it a really well draining potting medium and avoid waterlogging…

 Repot them when they outgrow their current pot.
 Check them regularly, but especially in spring.

 70% humidity is best for this plant to get the best out of their leaves.
-I would use a humidifier, but you can spray them regularly.
+I would use a humidifier, but you can spray them regularly, although it is best to keep them somewhere humid rather than spray them.

 Philodendron Esmeraldense Temperature

 16-28°C (61-82°F) is a good range for these plants.
-They don’t need anything special as long as you avoid cold temperatures in the winter.
+They don’t need anything special as long as you avoid cold temperatures in the winter (try to keep them above 10°C or 50°F).

 Philodendron Esmeraldense Narrow Form